SModelS/smodels/docs/manual/source/Installation.rst

 Installation of the C++ interface
 ---------------------------------

-SModelS v1.1.1 comes with a simple C++ interface, see the cpp directory.
+From version 1.1.1 on, SModelS comes with a simple C++ interface, see the cpp directory.
 Obviously, a C++ compiler is need, alongside with the python developers (header) files (libpython-dev on ubuntu, python-devel on rpm-based distros).